 - Hands feel tight when making a fist

 - Trouble breathing, especially when lying down (See the section called “Shortness of breath.”)

 - Heart racing or palpitations (or an awareness that the heartbeat is fast or irregular)

 What the patient can do

 - Limit your use of salt on food.
-Avoid use of table salt and salt in cooking, and don’t eat foods that are very high in salt.
+Avoid using salt in cooking, and don’t eat foods that are very high in sodium (check food labels).

 - Talk with the doctor about how to reduce your salt intake.